 At this stage, the player must start understanding how to learn the strategies of power and control.
 A racquet must be selected keeping his preferred strategy in mind.

 - Expert/ Professional

 The pro understands what his playing style is and accordingly takes his pick from amongst the various styles of racquets.

 Throat shape can create a difference with each shot, for better or for worse.
 Choose amongst the following types:

-Closed throat allows best shots for expert level players whose strategy is control.
-These rackets hits with better precision than open throats.
-The smaller string bed means that on hitting a shot, the bounce back of the strings is considerably lesser than open throat.
+Closed throat allows the best shots for expert-level players whose strategy controls.
+These racquets hit with better precision than open throats.
+The smaller string bed means that on hitting a shot, the bounce-back of the strings is considerably lesser than the open throat.